• Skip to primary navigation

 Growing Food - Garlic

-If you are new to growing garlic, we would encourage you to get some garlic locally that you really like.
-You can eat some and plant some of the biggest and healthiest cloves in your garden.
-And there you have it, your favorite variety fresh from your garden.
+If you’re new to growing garlic, I encourage you to find some locally that you enjoy.
+You can eat some and plant the largest and healthiest cloves in your garden.
+This way, you’ll have your favorite variety fresh from your own garden.

 How to plant garlic